ResearchSoftwareHour/rsh-notes/README.md

 ### Evaluate *your* own code

 We can take the code from a listener, go through it, discuss and improve it.
-Suggest by opening an issue in this repository.
+Suggest by opening an issue in this repository or contacting one of us.

 - The code should have some open license, so that we can distribute it to our viewers and add it to our materials.
 In return, we distribute our improvements back to you.
+It will be streamed on a public, CC-BY licensed stream.
-- We should be able to understand the gist of it quickly, and provide some feedback to our community.
+- We should be able to explain the gist of it quickly, and provide some interesting feedback to our community.
+- We will link to the code, so that others can check it out themselves - both before and after.
+- You can join us on stream and discuss with us live, but you can also remain anonymous if you want.

 ### Other courses